shajenM/BerkeleyMLProject_II/README.md

 ![PriceRange](histPrice.png)
 <br>
 <br>
 The year and odometer are only numerical features in dataset.
-Thier relation with price is analyzed below:
+Thier relation with price is analyzed below: The heatmap suggest that Year has a correlation on price.
+Odometer has less effect on price.
 ![HeatMap](car_heatmap.png)
 <br>
 <br>